fertilising our imagination,

 Restful (anthology)

-Funded by the Goethe-Institut Nigeria.
+Supported by the Goethe-Institut Nigeria.

-• Culture Pay Survey
+The Culture Pay Survey

 Made with a volunteer collective.

-I ideated this space in December 2019 when, as a graduate student, I felt disconnected from my university program’s compass which pointed away from Africa.
-I found it difficult to find/access the material I needed to ask about Nigeria the kinds of questions my UK education had trained me to ask—and that I enjoyed asking to no end—about Europe & the USA.
+I ideated this space in December 2019 when, as a graduate student, I felt disconnected from my university program’s compass, which pointed away from Africa.
+I found it difficult to find/access the material I needed to ask about Nigeria, the kinds of questions my UK education had trained me to ask—and that I enjoyed asking to no end—about Europe & the USA.
 This posed an existential crisis for me because I’m built to ask questions.

 - Immaculata (immaculataabba.com)

-Free Community Programs
+Community Programs

 • the cover for the last Opportunities newsletter